LeMyst/WikibaseIntegrator/README.md

 ## wbi_login.Login ##

-### Login using OAuth1 ###
+### Login using OAuth1 or OAuth2 ###

 OAuth is the authentication method recommended by the Mediawiki developpers.
-It can be used for authenticating bot or to use WBI as a backend for an application.
+It can be used for authenticating a bot or to use WBI as a backend for an application.

 #### As a bot ####

-If you want to use WBI with a unique bot account, you should use OAuth as an [Owner-only consumer](https://www.mediawiki.org/wiki/OAuth/Owner-only_consumers).
+If you want to use WBI with a bot account, you should use OAuth as an [Owner-only consumer](https://www.mediawiki.org/wiki/OAuth/Owner-only_consumers).
 This allows to use the authentication without the "continue oauth" step.